kuomat/STAT-4830-vllm-project/report.md

 ### Resource requirements and constraints
 - Since we are fine-tuning the embeddings as well as running machine learning models to generate our predictions, we will probably need GPUs beyond the free-tier provided by Google Colab

+## Initial Results

+### CLIP Embeddings for Unsupervised Clothing Image Clustering

+To test the feasibility of using CLIP embeddings for unsupervised clothing image clustering, I conducted two separate experiments using different datasets.

+- **Dataset 1:** A small collection of **76 images** obtained from shopping websites, featuring various types of clothing, including pants, t-shirts, blouses, and hoodies.
+Some images contained models wearing the clothes, while others displayed the garments alone.
+- **Dataset 2:** A subset of **1,000 images** from the **Fashion-MNIST dataset**, used to assess the model's performance on a larger but still manageable dataset.

+For clustering, I initially attempted **DBSCAN** using both Euclidean distance and cosine similarity.
+However, DBSCAN failed to form any clusters in both datasets, likely due to the high dimensionality and sparse nature of the embedding space.

+I then switched to **HDBSCAN**, which is better suited for variable density data:
+- **Custom shopping dataset**: Resulted in **three clusters**.
+- **Fashion-MNIST dataset**: Produced **33 clusters**.

+Given the relatively small dataset sizes, the code executed in under a minute, consuming less than 10% of the CPU.

+---

+## Evidence Your Implementation Works

+- Successfully **extracted CLIP embeddings** for all images.
+- Applied **clustering algorithms** to organize similar clothing items.
+- HDBSCAN produced meaningful groupings:
+  - In the **custom dataset**, three clusters predominantly grouped **sweaters, sweatpants, and dresses/skirts**.
+  - In **Fashion-MNIST**, 33 clusters were identified, many correctly grouping similar clothing items.
+- However, there were **many outliers**, particularly among **patterned clothing**, suggesting the model struggles with learning fabric textures.

+---

+## Basic Performance Metrics

+Performance varied between the two datasets:

+- **Custom Shopping Dataset (76 images)**
+  - Ran in under **one minute**, using less than **5% CPU**.
+  - HDBSCAN identified **three clusters**, successfully distinguishing between broad categories of clothing.
+  - **Struggled with patterned items.**

+- **Fashion-MNIST Dataset (1,000 images)**
+  - Completed in a **few minutes**, maintaining minimal CPU usage.
+  - HDBSCAN produced **33 clusters**, showing a more refined grouping of clothing items.
+  - Some clusters mixed different clothing types, but overall, the larger dataset improved clustering performance.

+---

+## Test Case Results

+- **DBSCAN (Euclidean & Cosine Similarity)**: Failed to generate meaningful clusters in both datasets.
+- **HDBSCAN (Custom Dataset)**:
+  - Formed **three distinct clusters**: **sweaters, sweatpants, and dresses/skirts**.
+- **HDBSCAN (Fashion-MNIST Dataset)**:
+  - Formed **33 clusters**, many accurately grouping similar clothing items.
+  - Some clusters contained **mixed clothing types**.
+  - **Outliers remained an issue**, especially for patterned garments.

+These results suggest that **CLIP embeddings are useful for capturing high-level visual similarities**, but may struggle with **fine-grained details such as fabric textures and small design variations**.

+---

+## Current Limitations

+1. **Presence of outliers**, particularly among patterned clothing.
+2. **Lack of texture understanding**: CLIP may not fully capture fabric material similarities.
+3. **Small dataset size**:
+   - DBSCAN may require more samples to form meaningful clusters.
+   - Small sample size could contribute to suboptimal clustering results.
+4. **High number of clusters in Fashion-MNIST**:
+   - Some clusters contained **mixed clothing categories**.
+   - Hyperparameters such as `min_samples` and `cluster_selection_epsilon` may need fine-tuning.

+---

+## Resource Usage Measurements

+- **Custom Shopping Dataset (76 images)**:
+  - **Executed in under a minute**.
+  - **Used less than 5% CPU**.
+  - Minimal resource demand due to small dataset size.

+- **Fashion-MNIST Dataset (1,000 images)**:
+  - **Completed in a few minutes**.
+  - **Minimal CPU usage**.
+  - Could benefit from **GPU acceleration** for larger datasets.

+At this stage, **memory consumption and processing time have not posed significant challenges**.

+---

+## Unexpected Challenges

+- **DBSCAN Failure:**
+  - Did not cluster the data, even with cosine similarity.
+  - Likely due to the **sparse distribution of high-dimensional feature vectors** from CLIP embeddings.

+- **Significant number of outliers**:
+  - Especially among **patterned clothing**, suggesting that CLIP embeddings may not capture texture well.

+- **Higher-than-expected cluster count in Fashion-MNIST**:
+  - Some clusters mixed different types of clothing.
+  - Clustering parameters need further **refinement and hyperparameter tuning**.

+---

+## Future Work

+- **Optimize clustering parameters** to improve grouping accuracy.
+- **Experiment with additional datasets**, particularly fashion-specific datasets.
+- **Explore fine-tuning CLIP embeddings** or incorporating additional **texture-sensitive feature extraction techniques**.
+- **Test GPU acceleration** for larger datasets to reduce execution time.
+- **Investigate hybrid approaches**: Combine CLIP embeddings with other visual features (e.g., handcrafted texture features) for better clustering performance.

 ## Next Steps
 ### Immediate Improvements Needed